vtolani95/HumANav-Release/surreal/README.md

                     - human_mesh_i.mtl
                     - human_mesh_i.obj
 ```
+The human_mesh_i.obj (mesh of the corresponding human body), and human_centering_info_i.pkl (information to canonically center and position each human) files will be used in the HumANav dataset.

 ### Generate the Human Mesh Models for HumANav
 Note: Full data generation takes around ~4 hours & 11 GB of space.